Instagram Is Eating Dining

 Of course, the high end of the market can still survive on traditional veins of advertising—the starred reviews in major newspapers; the fawning chef profiles in national magazines.
 But for restaurants that are trying to separate themselves in a crowded and expensive market, creating dishes, experiences, and physical spaces that are tailored for the way people share on social media can be something of an equalizer.
 (Of course, for those restaurateurs who want nothing to do with any of that, the Instagram trend risks leaving them at a disadvantage.)

-Denitto at Manufactur says the valuable magic sauce of Instagram marketing is the way it conveys authenticity, or an appearance thereof.
+DeNitto at Manufactur says the valuable magic sauce of Instagram marketing is the way it conveys authenticity, or an appearance thereof.
 “Small brands have a challenge in that they need customers to create genuine content for them,” he said, “Most of our staff are digital natives and they can smell inauthenticity a mile away.”

 Playing With Fyre